Pluggers by Rick McKee for November 06, 2023

 52. 9b2fb8d21da4ef5f02efe0307e32a990796ec154e7bc1c6893b7367c51fc6ab9

-nailer Premium Member 11 months ago
+nailer Premium Member about 1 year ago

 I bought a 90’s facsimile of a 50’s edition of that book, then I bought a new one about 3 years ago.
 Very good recipes and to use as reference material.
 Have quite a collection of classic general cook books, Joy of Cooking, Betty Crocker, Pillsbury, Fannie Farmer, L.L.
 Bean, Double Day, as well as regional, ethnic, game and cowboy cooking. mostly bought in Goodwill or Ebay.
 Must have more than 100 just phisically, and more than two thousand in ebook form, some of which I even paid for.
 And all started when I wanted to know what to do with my venison.